SurveyTools/counting-animals-two/chapter-1-intro/principles-of-sample-counts.rst

-.. _principals:
+.. _principles:

-The principals of sample counts
+The principles of sample counts
 ------

 Blah, blah, blah